roguewatt/via-framework/README.md

 ### Reference Time

-Reference Time is the temporal anchor of a forecasting sample.
+Reference Time is the sample-level information-state anchor of a forecasting sample.

 It defines: